AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-op-noise.md

 ---
 description: Add noise.
 Adds random noise to the foreground image data, or to the foreground of an effect layer.
-seo-description: Add noise.
-Adds random noise to the foreground image data, or to the foreground of an effect layer.
-seo-title: op_noise
 solution: Experience Manager
 title: op_noise
-uuid: 531f7a94-149b-4090-a163-a1895156250b
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---